Make your own history in these historic venues.

 Harbor Hall and the Historic Rheba Sutton White Chapel are are located at the intersection of Georgia Ave. and 12th Street in Historic Palm Harbor.

+To preview pricing information for our hall and banquet venues, click here.
 For inquiries regarding renting either of these beautiful facilities, please contact our Rental Specialist at (727) 787.4700 or by email.